Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/small-roots/leakeD-AirOverflow-CTF-2024.md

 As expected, it's a bit worse than univariate.
 The paper probably only cares about

 the theoretical polynomial time bound for coppersmith which isn't always practical near the limit.

+Then it seems to describe my previous idea of bruting over k and solving with p_low which'll take too long.

+Maybe it's unsolvable.